James Augustus Fox

 James Augustus Fox (August 11, 1827 – September 1901) was an American lawyer, soldier, and statesman.

 Personal life

-Born in the Massachusetts capital city Boston on August 11, 1827, James Augustus Fox was descended from English and Scottish people.
+Born in the Massachusetts capital city of Boston on August 11, 1827, James Augustus Fox was descended from English and Scottish people.
 His father—George Howe Fox—came from the line of the author John Foxe, while his mother—Emily Fox (née Wyatt)—was related to the statesman John Murray Forbes.
 Fox attended Boston Public Schools and Harvard Law School before clerking for John C. Park.

 Fox and Julia Elizabeth (of Providence, Rhode Island) were married in 1848.
 The couple had three daughters—Henrietta, Julia, and Lillian—before Julia Elizabeth died in 1872.
 That same year, Fox moved to Cambridge, Massachusetts.
 He died in September 1901, and was buried in Mount Auburn Cemetery.

 Career

 As a lawyer, Fox was admitted to the Suffolk County, Massachusetts bar in 1854.
 Throughout the years, Fox was an active member of the Independent Order of Odd Fellows, the Improved Order of Red Men, and the Knights of Pythias (as "Grand Chancellor of Massachusetts, Supreme Representative to the national branch, and Judge-Advocate-General of the uniform rank").